 What does a healthy family routine look like during lockdown?

-- There’s no one size fits all - if your family like routine then have one and help everyone feel more in control, if not, treat it as an adventure and throw the normal routine out and have fun (easier to do this with older children, young children tend to benefit from more familiarity and routine)
+- There’s no one size fits all - if your family like routine then have one and help everyone feel more in control; if not, treat it as an adventure, throw the normal routine out, and have fun (easier to do this with older children, young children tend to benefit from more familiarity and routine)

 - Stagger timings so you all get some alone time - especially important if there are a lot of you cooped up in the same place.
 Early risers can get up and enjoy some time whilst the rest of the house sleeps in.
 Night owls can enjoy being up later and doing their own thing when everyone else is in bed.

-- Family meal times can become a focus of the day.
-Everyone can get involved in preparing them and clearing up, and making the mealtimes fun - playing a game, having a theme for discussion, making up a story etc can all help bring the family closer together and pass the day more easily.
+- Family mealtimes can become a focus of the day.
+Everyone can get involved in preparing them and clearing up.
+Making the mealtimes fun - playing a game, having a theme for discussion, making up a story etc. can all help bring the family closer together and pass the day more easily.

-- Make sure there’s some time for physical activity each day - so important for everyone’s well-being and will help children sleep better.
+- Make sure there’s some time for physical activity each day - it's so important for everyone’s wellbeing and will help children sleep better.